cregmi/python-webscraping/README.md

 # python-webscraping
 Scraping yelp website without API
-- Part01 scraps the data from yelp website and stores in yelp-dat-all.csv file
+- Part01 scraps the data from yelp website and stores in yelp-data-all.csv file
 - Part02 process the data from csv file